ErikOostveen/EuroHiker/2 - PCB_1_of_2__UniHiker_Board_and_FrontPanel_Components/README.txt

 1 x UniHiker DEV board				https://www.dfrobot.com/product-2691.html
 (The UniHiker board comes with a USB-C cable and a couple of short "patch" cables.
 You will need the patches for building the module)

-In addition, you will need:			Suggested Source (a lot can be found on eBay also):
+In addition, you will need: (suggested sources - a lot can be found on eBay also):

  To build the very short power cable running from the UniHiker's USB-C to the PCB 1 x USB-C socket breakout 			https://www.digikey.co.uk/en/products/detai l/adafruit-industries-llc/5180/15287551?s=N4IgTCBcDaIIwFYwA4C0C7IAyoHIBEQBdAXyA